-“Don’t be afraid to get know your professors and go to office hours.
-Talk directly to the professor; they can definitely answer a lot of questions." — Ariana, current PreVet student
+“Don’t be afraid to get to know your professors and go to office hours.
+Talk directly to the professor; they can definitely answer a lot of questions." — Ariana, PreVet student

 Be open to new experiences.
 College is a time to explore new opportunities.
 Take advantage of the wealth of activities MSU offers.
 Even if you don’t think you will enjoy an event or activity, go anyway, you never know—you may love it.